wikimedia/eventgate/README.md

 is left up to the user.
 This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can plug in your own by implementing a factory module that returns an instantiated `EventGate` and use it via `eventgate_factory_module` application config.
 See documentation below for more on the default Kafka EventGate.

 ## EventGate implementation configuration

 The `EventGate` class is generic enough to be used with any type of validation and event production via function injection.
 The HTTP route that handles POSTing of events needs to have an instantiated EventGate instance.
 To make this configurable (without editing the route code), the route in routes/events.js will look for `app.conf.eventgate_factory_module` and require it.
-This module is expected to export a function called `factory` that takes a `conf` object and a bunyan `logger`.
+This module is expected to export a function named `factory` that takes a conf `options` object and a bunyan `logger`.
 The function should return a Promise of an instantiated EventGate.

-Once the EventGate Promise resolves, the `/v1/events` route will be added and will use the instantiated EventGate to validate and produce incoming events.
+Once the EventGate Promise resolves, the `/v1/events` HTTP route will be added and will use the instantiated EventGate to validate and produce incoming events.

-## EventGate
+## EventGate class

 The `EventGate` class in lib/eventgate.js handles event validation and produce logic.
-It is instantiated with `validate` and a `produce` functions that each take a single `event` and extra `context`.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `EventInvalidError`.
+It is instantiated with `validate` and a `produce` functions that each take a single `event` and extra `context` object.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `EventInvalidError`.
 `produce` is expected to return a Promise of the `produce` result, or throw an `Error`.